Allow access to a consumer account

-In a simple Snowflake Native App, all of the objects required by the app are created inside the APPLICATION object when the setup script runs during installation.
-All of the objects required by the application are created in and accessed within the installed application.
+In a simple Snowflake Native App, all of the objects required by the app are created inside the application object when the setup script runs during installation.
+All of the objects required by the app are created in and accessed within the installed app.
 The consumer does not need to perform any actions in their account.

 However, some apps might ask the consumer to perform the following types of actions in their account: